Agitation, Confusion, and Neuromuscular Blockade in Critically Ill Patients

 Treatment of Agitation and Confusion

-Underlying conditions (eg, hypoxia, shock, sepsis, drugs, progression of traumatic brain injury) should be addressed.
+Underlying conditions (eg, hypoxia, shock, sepsis, progression of traumatic brain injury) should be addressed.
 The environment should be optimized (eg, darkness, quiet, and minimal sleep interruption at night) as much as is compatible with medical care.
 Clocks, calendars, outside windows, and TV or radio programs also help connect the patient with the world, lessening confusion.
 Family presence and consistent nursing personnel may be calming.

 Analgesia